kelvintyb/mealbox-app/README.md

 External APIs: GoogleMaps API, Nutrionix API, Braintree Payment API Hosted on Heroku

-For full list of Dependencies, refer to the Gemfile
+For full list of Dependencies, refer to the Gemfile.

 ## Credits